KQM-git/TCL/characters/pyro/yanfei.md

 {% tab title="C1" %}
 ### **The Law Knows No Kindness**

-When Yan Fei uses her Charged Attack, each existing Scarlet Seal additionally reduces the stamina cost of this Charged Attack by 10% and increases resistance against interruption during its release.
+When Yanfei uses her Charged Attack, each existing **Scarlet Seal** additionally reduces the stamina cost of this Charged Attack by 10% and increases resistance against interruption during its release.
 {% endtab %}

 {% tab title="C2" %}
 ### **Right of Final Interpretation**

-Increases Yan Fei's Charged Attack CRIT Rate by 20% against enemies below 50% HP.
+Increases Yanfei's Charged Attack CRIT Rate by 20% against enemies below 50% HP.
 {% endtab %}

 {% tab title="C3" %}
 ### **Samadhi Fire-Forged**

-Increases the Level of Signed Edict by 3.
+Increases the Level of **Signed Edict** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C4" %}
 ### **Supreme Amnesty**

-When Done Deal is used:
+When **Done Deal** is used:\

-* Creates a shield that absorbs up to 45% of Yan Fei's Max HP for 15s
+Creates a shield that absorbs up to 45% of Yanfei's Max HP for 15s.\
-* This shield absorbs Pyro DMG 250% more effectively
+This shield absorbs Pyro DMG 250% more effectively.
 {% endtab %}

 {% tab title="C5" %}
 ### **Abiding Affidavit**

-Increases the Level of Done Deal by 3.
+Increases the Level of **Done Deal** by 3.\
+Maximum upgrade level is 15.
 {% endtab %}

 {% tab title="C6" %}
 ### **Extra Clause**

-Increases the maximum number of Scarlet Seals by 1.
+Increases the maximum number of **Scarlet Seals** by 1.

 * At 4 seals, Yanfei's charged attack will consume 0 stamina.
 {% endtab %}